KwatME/Medicine.md/Protein/Coagulation Protein/Factor 2a.md

 Thrombin.

-Heparin binds to antithrombin and thrombin to catalyze antithrombin function.

 # /

-Factor 8
+Factor 8a

-Factor 5
+Factor 5a

-Factor 2
+Factor 2a

-Factor 13
+Factor 13a

 # ^